 By Marlene Wagner

-When asking my clients who their friends are, it’s surprising how that question gives them pause, and they have to think about it.
+When asking my clients who their friends are, it’s surprising how that question gives them pause, and they must think about it.

 Who are your friends?